SakeSaki/HiveLink/README.md

 4. Flip all the tops of the case upside down for a better aesthetic appearance.

+Assembly is straightforward, but there are a few considerations to keep in mind.
+Due to variations in printer tolerances, some light sanding of the tray's sides may be necessary for a perfect fit.
+However, it is designed to snap into place snugly.
+To ensure optimal wire management, I recommend keeping the wires short.
+It's best to solder components outside of the case and use the case/tray as a reference for determining wire length.

 Remember to take your time and have fun with the process!
 Enjoy printing and assembling your HiveLink trackers!

 ![dawdawdwddawdwad](https://github.com/SakeSaki/HiveLink/assets/119632972/672cf797-5c07-4cd4-b9bf-57099889feb5)